kiwicom/konfetti/README.rst

 Description
 -----------

-``konfetti`` is a Pythonic configuration management with an intuitive API, lazy evaluation and (a)sync Vault support.
+``konfetti`` is a Python configuration management system with an intuitive API, lazy evaluation and (a)sync Vault support.

 The interface design and features are heavily inspired by `decouple`_, `Django`_, `envparse`_ and `dynaconf`_.